BLC has handled a wide variety of business and commercial disputes – as litigation counsel, in negotiations, as mediator, and as arbitrator.

 BLC’s entire staff has training in conflict resolution, and the firm has been a leader in promoting ADR.
 BLC’s attorneys have extensive experience serving as mediators and arbitrators in disputes involving businesses and individuals, as well as representing clients in such proceedings.

 David Hoffman and Jim Grumbach have each co-authored books and articles on ADR, and Audrey Lee has authored articles on negotiation, managing diversity issues in the workplace, and other ADR-related topics.
 David teaches three ADR-related courses at Harvard Law School.
-David, Jim, Audrey, Jody Newman, Michele Keratsis, and Karen Richards have all served as trainers and panelists in a variety of ADR programs.
+David, Jim, Audrey, Michele Keratsis, and Karen Richards have all served as trainers and panelists in a variety of ADR programs.

 BLC has offered trainings on negotiation, dispute resolution, implicit bias, diversity, equity, and inclusion for businesses, non-profit organizations, and educational institutions.